Care at NUH

 What is the type of anaesthesia used?

-At NUH, most hernias are operated under general anaesthesia (GA).
-Local anaesthesia (LA) can also be an option for patients who are not suitable for GA.
+At NUH, most hernias are operated under General Anaesthesia (GA).
+Local Anaesthesia (LA) can also be an option for patients who are not suitable for GA.

 What is the length of stay in the hospital?

 Results may vary depending on the type of procedure and each patient’s overall condition.
-Advantages of this procedure include:

 • Less post-operative pain